A 4th generation native of Colorado, Susie was born in Denver and grew up in Broomfield. She graduated from Broomfield High School in 1988.

 In February of 1998, Susie began doing afternoon sports updates during “The Zoo” on 850 KOA and eventually became the first full-time female sports reporter for KOA.
 During her stint at KOA and KBPI, she also spent two seasons as the sideline reporter for Colorado State football games and hosted a variety of sports programs on KOA.

 In January of 2001, Susie did an internship with KUSA-TV.
 Yes, she was long out of college, married, a mom, and was working at both KBPI and KOA.
 Regardless, she wanted to check out TV and did everything she could during that spring semester to see if it was the right fit for her.

 In September of 2001, KUSA took a chance on the radio girl and hired her as the Prep Sports Anchor.
 For 3 years, Susie anchored high school sports highlights on the weekend mornings.
 She also hosted the CSU coach’s show and filled in for the full time guys on occasion.

 In September of 2004, she was brought on full time to be the morning weekday Sports Anchor for 9News from 5am-9am.
 She has anchored, reported and covered many incredible events, including the 2007 World Series, the 2010 Vancouver Olympics and the USA Pro Challenge.

 In 2009, Susie won her first Emmy for “Sportscast.”

-Susie’s mom Mary, has been a RE/MAX Broker Associate since 1976.
-At that time, the real estate industry was just starting to “allow” women.
+Susie grew up around real estate.
+Her mom Mary has been a RE/MAX Realtor since 1976, when the real estate industry was just starting to “allow” women in most offices.
 Since then, Mary has won countless top sales awards, fought (and won) a battle with breast cancer, and has made thousands of people happy with their entire real estate experience.